adamshostack/conflictmodeling/README.md

 resource for engineers and managers taking on these complex descisions.

+Shown below are two screenshots from Yelp, the first from 2020 (Four Seasons Total Landscape)

 ![A 2020 screenshot from Yelp](https://raw.githubusercontent.com/adamshostack/conflictmodeling/master/images/yelp-2.png)

+The second from 2018 (Red Hen Restaurant)

 ![A 2018 screenshot from Yelp](https://raw.githubusercontent.com/adamshostack/conflictmodeling/master/images/RedHen.png)